Tag: things to know about Marrakech

 Image by Freebird Tracey.

-They are considered safe to eat but get them packaged if you’re taking them home to avoid issues with customs at the airport.
+The most common location for purchasing dates is from vendors in Jamaa El Fnaa or in the medina.
+They are considered safe to eat but get them packaged if you’re taking them home.
+This will avoid issues with customs at the airport.

 Fruits still contain natural sugar, so moderate snacking is advisable for obtaining optimum health.